Christmas lights: Other holidays

 Red, white, and blue lights are produced for Independence Day, as well as U.S. flag and other patriotic-themed ornaments.
 Net lights have been produced with the lights in a U.S. flag pattern.
 In 2006, some stores carried stakes with LEDs that light fiber-optics, looking similar to fireworks.

 These above light strings are occasionally used on Christmas trees anyway, usually to add extra variety to the colors of the lights on the tree.

 Various types of patio lighting with no holiday theme are also made for summertime.
 These are often clear white lights, but most are ornament sets, such as lanterns made of metal or bamboo, or plastic ornaments in the shape of barbecue condiments, flamingos and palm trees, or even various beers.
 Some are made of decorative wire or mesh, in abstract shapes such as dragonflies, often with glass "gems" or marbles.
 Light sculptures are also made in everything from wire-mesh frogs to artificial palm trees outlined in rope lights.

 In Pakistan, fairy lights are often used to decorate in celebration of Eid ul-Fitr at Chaand Raat, which occurs at the end of Ramadan.
-In India on Diwali too, homes, shops and streets are decorated with strings of fairy lights.
+In India, homes, shops and streets are decorated with strings of fairy lights during Diwali.